 - You must provide evidence that you can live and are able to work in the U.K.

-- You must undergo Child Sexual Exploitation Awareness training before a licence is issued.
+- You must undergo Preventing Sexual Exploitation training before a licence is issued.

 If you surrender your driver’s licence where the licence was issued for 2 or 3 years we will refund the licence fee for each full year remaining on the licence, minus a small administration fee.
 If the licence is revoked or suspended no refund will be given..

 What you should bring with you

 When applying for a driver's licence please bring: